DigiBP/Team-24DIGIBP2/README.md

-Description: For invoices ready for payment, a bank transfer is prepared, and the invoice is sent to the client.
-This includes generating necessary documentation and using email for communication.
+Description: Once an invoice is ready for payment, the process to prepare bank transfers is initiated, and the invoice is sent to the client.
+This step ensures that financial transactions are prepared accurately, and clients receive their bills in a timely manner, enhancing both cash flow management and customer satisfaction.